axians-oss/camel-components/camel-oauth2/README.md

 # Camel OAuth2 Component

-This is a Camel component that can be used to retrieve and cache OAuth2 tokens using the client credentials flow.
+This is a Camel component that can be used to retrieve and cache OAuth2 tokens using the client credentials and password flow.

 ## Usage
 The URI for the component is `oauth2:name`.
 The name is a user defined name for the retrieved token and should be unique for each client id and secret combination.